 I didn’t search too hard for a tutor, which meant I picked someone quickly and booked 7 lessons with a great tutor but someone who wasn’t great for me.
 You can’t please everyone.

 We spent most of our lesson time focusing on pronunciation, which while I appreciate is important, I have never enjoyed studying and have never focused on from the start.
-I’ve always found it’s something that comes with practise.
+I’ve always found it’s something that comes with practice.

 They were really useful for learning to type on a Qwerty keyboard on Korean (Shannon – you’re going to love this – it’s like learning to play an instrument!) and I’m now familiar with a few rules about things like Pat’chim but only vaguely.